- How to Approach Content

 Final Thoughts

 Like any link building method, guest posting takes time and practice.
-Even if you’re a strong writer, you must still worry about link placement, prospecting, and outreach.
+Even if you’re a strong writer, you still have to deal with prospecting, pitching, link placement, follow-ups, and waiting to hear back.
+It’s a process—and sometimes, a frustrating one.

 Comments